Last updated: January 2019

-Kids First collect personal information from donors for the purpose of processing donations.
+Kids First collects personal information from donors for the purpose of processing donations.
 Kids First may collect a donor's name and contact details (such as a mailing address or email address).
-Kids First collect this information from donors when they make a donation.
+Kids First collects this information from donors when they make a donation.

 Processing enquiries and complaints

 Kids First may collect personal information about a person who makes an enquiry or complaint, so that Kids First can assist the individual with their enquiry or consider his or her complaint.
 In those circumstances, Kids First is likely to collect personal information such as the individual's name and contact details.

 Kids First collects personal information about individuals who volunteer with, are contracted to, or are employed by Kids First.
 Kids First also collects personal information about students who are placed with Kids First for training or education purposes.
 This information may include the individual's name, contact details, and other information necessary for Kids First to conduct business and maintain:

 - an employment relationship with its employees; or